yeasy/docker-hyperledger-fabric-base/README.md

 For more information about this image and its history, please see the relevant manifest file in the [`yeasy/docker-hyperledger-fabric-base` GitHub repo](https://github.com/yeasy/docker-hyperledger-fabric-base).

-If you want to quickly deploy a local cluster without any configuration and vagrant, please refer to [Start hyperledger clsuter using compose](https://github.com/yeasy/docker-compose-files#hyperledger).
+If you want to quickly deploy a local cluster without any configuration and vagrant, please refer to [Start hyperledger cluster using compose](https://github.com/yeasy/docker-compose-files#hyperledger).

 # What is hyperledger-fabric-base?
 Docker image with hyperledger fabric base, which will be utilized as chaincode running environment.